 - 2019 Ford F 350 SD

 - 2020 Ford F 350 SD

 The affected part is Continental tire with multiple part numbers, including CJ5C-1508-AA and JC3C-1508-ZA.

-Due to a manufacturing error, these tires were cured for too long, making them prone to rupturing.
+Due to a manufacturing error, these tires were cured for too long, making them prone to rupture.
 Curing is what sets rubber tires in their final shape.

 This recall follows on the heels of a recent Nissan Continental tire recall where the manufacturer has also recalled a large number of cars to find just a few defective tires.